MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-tutorials.md

 ## Technical preview scenarios

-The following table summarizes scenarios for technical preview:
+The following table summarizes scenarios to try during the preview of Defender for Business:
 <br/><br/>